 • Non alcoholic beverages & snacks

-• Additional clothing in case of cool or rainy weather – a hat, sweater or jacket
+• Additional clothing in case of cool or rainy weather – a hat, sweater or jacket.
+It can be cool in the souvenir tent as it is shaded for much of the day.

-• Items for warm, sunny days – lip balm, sunscreen, sunglasses or a hat if your eyes are light sensitive
+• Items for warm, sunny days – lip balm, sunscreen, sunglasses and/or a hat.

 • Your sense of humour and a BIG smile!